Department of English

 In addition to our creative writing major, we also offer a creative writing minor.
 Detailed descriptions of creative writing courses and their prerequisites are listed in the LSSU course catalog.
 Below is a list of the courses and semesters offered:

-- ENGL 221 Introduction to Creative Writing (3, FALL, SPRING, and sometimes SUMMER)
+- ENGL 221 Introduction to Creative Writing (3, FALL and SPRING)

 - ENGL 223 Creative Writing II (3, SPRING)